BR88C/peter/README.md

 DBL_TOKEN="<Your DBL token>"  // Optional.
 ```

-You can then run the bot with this command.
+You can then build and run the bot with this command.
 ```
-npm run start
+npm run start:withbuild
 ```